Photo courtesy of Pexels

 Going away to college is an exciting time – for most.
 It’s a time to explore new interests and to form relationships and connections with your fellow students.
 College can be the start of your new life; but let’s face it, life is pretty scary sometimes.
 Everyone moves at their own pace, and societal pressures can force us into a corner where we feel as if we’re somehow inadequate because we’re not “performing” as well as we “aught” to be.

 Unfortunately, outside pressure to stay in school can lead to academic issues, which can in turn bleed into personal life and affect our mental health.
-It is not an exaggeration to say that university-age students are facing a mental health crisis — job security and the increasing threat of global and national crisis being just two things that can make life seem daunting for someone just starting out.
+It is not an exaggeration to say that university-age students are facing a mental health crisis – job security and the increasing threat of global and national crisis being just two things that can make life seem daunting for someone just starting out.
+If you feel overwhelmed by this pressure and are struggling to deal with it on your own, learn more here to find out what steps you should take.

 The college student “mental health crisis”